vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 distribution, and are usually security updates or similar; this should be checked with the uploader.

-You can give a string argument after `info` which is interpreted as a sub-string match filter.
+You can give a string argument after `info`, which is interpreted as a sub-string match filter.

 To obtain a report of the size of all the different queues for a particular